microsoft/pai/README.md

 ### Validate deployment

 After deployment, it's recommended to [validate key components of OpenPAI](docs/pai-management/doc/validate-deployment.md) in health status.
-After validation is success, [submit a "hello world" job](examples/README.md#quickstart), and check if it works end-to-end.
+After validation is success, [submit a "hello world" job](examples/README.md#quickstart) and check if it works end-to-end.

 ### Train users before "train model"

 The common practice on OpenPAI is to submit job requests, and wait jobs got computing resource and executed.
 It's different experience with assigning dedicated servers to each one.
 People may feel computing resource is not in control and the learning curve may be higher than run job on dedicated servers.
-But shared resource on OpenPAI can improve productivity significantly, and save time on maintaining environments.
+But shared resource on OpenPAI can improve productivity significantly and save time on maintaining environments.

-For administrators of OpenPAI, a successful deployment is first step, the second step is to let users of OpenPAI understand benefits, and know how to use it.
+For administrators of OpenPAI, a successful deployment is first step, the second step is to let users of OpenPAI understand benefits and know how to use it.
 Users of OpenPAI can learn from [Train models](#train-models).
-But below content is for various scenarios, and may be too much to specific users.
-So a simplified document based on below content is easier to learn.
+But below content is for various scenarios and may be too much to specific users.
+So, a simplified document based on below content is easier to learn.

 ### FAQ